Women in Asia: Promoting gender equality

 All women, regardless of age, are required to have a male guardian in Saudi Arabia.
-Saudi Arabia is the only country in the world that prohibits women from driving.
 The World Economic Forum 2009 Global Gender Gap Report ranked Saudi Arabia 130th out of 134 countries for gender parity.
 It was the only country to score a zero in the category of political empowerment.
 The report also noted that Saudi Arabia is one of the few Middle Eastern countries to improve from 2008, with small gains in economic opportunity.

 21% of Saudi women are in the workforce and make up 16.5% of the overall workforce.

 There is evidence that some women in Saudi Arabia do not want change.
 Even many advocates of reform reject Western critics, for "failing to understand the uniqueness of Saudi society."

 Journalist Maha Akeel is a frequent critic of her country's patriarchal customs.
 Nonetheless, she agrees that Westerners criticize what they do not understand.
 She has said: "Look, we are not asking for ... women's rights according to Western values or lifestyles ...
 We want things according to what Islam says.
 Look at our history, our role models."

 Women in Singapore, particularly those who have joined Singapore's workforce, are faced with balancing their traditional and modern-day roles in Singaporean society and economy.
 According to the book The Three Paradoxes: Working Women in Singapore written by Jean Lee S.K., Kathleen Campbell, and Audrey Chia, there are "three paradoxes" confronting and challenging the career women of Singapore.
 Firstly, Singapore's society expects women to become creative and prolific corporate workers who are also expected to play the role of traditional women in the household, particularly as wife and mother.
 Secondly, Singaporean women are confronted by the "conflict between work and family" resulting from their becoming members of the working population.
-Thirdly, Singapore's female managers are still fewer in number despite of their rising educational level and attainments when compared to male managers.
+Thirdly, Singapore's female managers are still fewer in number despite their rising educational level and attainments when compared to male managers.